apache/arrow/docs/source/cpp/compute.rst

   input value type to the output value type (if a conversion is available).

-* \(3) Any input type where the type, or storage type if Extension type, can be cast to the resulting extension's storage type.
+* \(3) Any input type that can be cast to the resulting extension's storage type.
+  This excludes extension types, unless being cast to the same extension type.

 Temporal component extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~